yossadh/yossadh.github.io/_posts/2020-10-31-link-roundup-oct-2020.md

 [Twitter magic realism bot](https://twitter.com/MagicRealismBot)
 [See a Stunningly Surreal Bookstore in China](https://www.smithsonianmag.com/smart-news/gorgeous-bookstore-china-creates-other-worldly-space-180976143/)

->Do you need a little darkness to get you going?” _--Mary Oliver_
+>Do you need a little darkness to get you going? --Mary Oliver

 >He adopted the following strategy: say what you know; what you don’t know; what you are doing to find out; what people can do in the meantime to be on the safe side; and that advice will change --[Nature article](https://www.nature.com/articles/d41586-020-03189-1)